What is the Inter-Library Loan Service?

 - When carrying out an article search, click 'QConnect' and then 'Inter-Library loan'

 Articles are normally emailed to you.
-You will need to register in order to access them.

 Requests cannot be taken by telephone or email.

-Taught Postgraduate Students (Masters), Undergraduates and Teaching Assistants (January 2021)
+Taught Postgraduate Students (Masters) and Undergraduates

 How Long Will a Request Take?